-- The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - The member retires on disability. - The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). - The member is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-inservice benefit.
+- The member is within five years of qualifying for an unreduced retirement benefit as of January 1, 2013. - The member retires on disability. - The member retires directly from short-term or long-term disability under the Virginia Sickness and Disability Program (VSDP). - The member Is involuntarily separated from employment for causes other than job performance or misconduct and is eligible to retire under the Workforce Transition Act or the Transitional Benefits Program. - The member dies in service and the member's survivor or beneficiary is eligible for a monthly death-in-service benefit.
 The COLA will go into effect on July 1 following one full calendar year (January 1 to December 31) from the date the monthly benefit begins.

-Disability Coverage: Members who are eligible to be considered for disability, retirement, and retire on disability, the retirement multiplier is 1.7% under Plan 1 and 1.65% under Plan 2 on all service, regardless of when it was earned, purchased, or granted.
+Disability Coverage: Members who are eligible to be considered for disability retirement and retire on disability, the retirement multiplier is 1.7% under Plan 1 and 1.65% under Plan 2 on all service, regardless of when it was earned, purchased, or granted.

-Purchase of Prior Service: Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave, or VRS refunded service as creditable service in their plan.
-Prior creditable service counts toward vesting, eligibility for retirement, and the health insurance credit.
-Only active members are eligible to purchase prior service.
-When buying service, members must purchase their most recent period of service first.
-Members also may be eligible to purchase periods of leave without pay.
+Purchase of Prior Service: Members may be eligible to purchase service from previous public employment, active duty military service, an eligible period of leave or VRS refunded service as service credit in their plan.

-Note 8 - Defined benefit pension plan - Virginia Retirement System (continued)
+Note 8-Defined benefit pension plan - Virginia Retirement System (VRS) (continued)